lrodero/cats-effect-tutorial/tutorial.md

 It can be argued than using `IO{java.nio.file.Files.copy(...)}` would get an `IO` with the same characteristics of purity than our function.
 But there is a
-difference: our `IO` is safely cancellable!
+difference: our `IO` is safely cancelable!
 So the user can stop the running code at any time for example by pressing `Ctrl-c`, our code will deal with safe resource release (streams closing) even under such circumstances.
 The same will apply if the `copy` function is run from other modules that require its